 - 100 night free trial with refund

-- Delivered vacuum rolled
+- Delivered vacuum sealed and rolled

 - 3 layer design